ramosantos/freehua-web/README.md

 # Freehua Web
-The website for scanlations to post manhwas/manhuas into Freehua's database
+The website for scanlations to post manhwas/manhuas into Freehua's database.